By HOWARD WIEDENHOEFT

-Watertown Mutual approved the writing wind insurance in 1955.
-They reinsured 100 percent of their wind coverage with Midland Union Insurance Company of Juneau.
+Watertown Mutual approved writing wind insurance in 1955.
+They reinsured 100% of their wind coverage with Midland Union Insurance Company of Juneau.
 Midland Union paid all their wind losses and Watertown received a commission for writing the coverage.

 This new way of insuring meant extra bookkeeping for both mutuals.
 It required two sets of books: one for fire and supplemental coverages and another for wind coverages.